ssowerby/relaxation-site/content/services/phobis_fears.md

 ---
-title: Phobias & Fears
+title: Freedom from Phobias
 order: 1
 ---
+Whether it's a fear of flying, giving presentations , small spaces or buttons you're not alone.
+Hypnosis is here to help.  <!--more-->

 Phobias and irrational fears can affect anyone anytime, **you're not alone**.
 People can have phobias about anything from flying to buttons.
 Is you fear having a big influence on your daily life and the decisions you make? **Imagine what it will be like to not have that old fear.** To wake up in the morning without giving it a thought.
-To plan your day, your week, your life without having to take it into account. <!--more-->
+To plan your day, your week, your life without having to take it into account.

 A phobia of public speaking could be keeping you from advancing at work or a phobia of spiders keeping you exhausted and on high alert all the time.
 You may feel embarrassed about a fear that when you say it out loud sounds ridiculous or you may be aware of a logical reason for where it comes from.
 Either way you may be spending a lot of time trying to work around your phobia, avoiding people, places or situations or making excuses to others. **Managing a phobia can feel like a full time job** in itself.
 Hypnosis can help you to convince your mind that there is no threat so it can stop triggering the fear.